MyLovelyAxe/isaacsim_vla_ws/README.md

 #### 3. Safety estimation

-The following functions are for safety estimation, i.e. estimate a risk score based on history to decide whether it is safe to take a new proposed action from VLA model.
-The safety estimator is a neural network, whose details can be found under `~/isaacsim_vla_ws/safety_estimator`.

->**Note**:
+The following functions are for safety estimation, which also relies on Isaac Sim.
+So firstly start Isaac Sim in one terminal, then follow the steps for different usages.

->The safety estimator for now only lives on host machine.
+For now, the safety estimatoronly only runs on host machine, not on Jetson Orin Nano

 **Terminal 1**: start isaac sim (always on host machine)